LAION-AI/audio-dataset/data_preprocess/README.md

 }
 ```

-## Directory Structure

-Raw dataset: All the raw datasets are stored in [https://deploy.laion.ai](https://deploy.laion.ai).
-For contributors, you can also freely download datasets by visiting links offered in the [list](../data_collection/README.md).
-For those datasets who do not have any link in the list, they are purchased by LAION hence we can not make it public due to license issue.
-Do please contact us if you want to process them.

-Preprocessed dataset & webdataset: all the preprocessed dataset & webdataset are stored in AWS S3 bucket: `S3://s-laion-audio/webdataset_tar/`
-If you contribute to process a new dataset, please move the final webdataset to the above location.

 ## Contribute

 To contribute, please make a branch of yourself and make pull requests to the main branch.

-If you contribute to process a new dataset, please add your scripts to `data_preprocess`folder.
+**If you contribute to process a new dataset, please add your process/scraping scripts to `audio-dataset/data_preprocess`folder.
+If possible, please add the processed (not yet packed up) dataset to `S3://s-laion-audio/webdatset_tar`**

-If you contribute to process a new dataset, please move the final webdataset to the AWS S3 bucket.
+**If you contribute to process a new dataset, please move the final webdataset to the AWS S3 bucket: `S3://s-laion-audio/webdataset_tar/`.**